c-lombardi23/FOCAL/docs/source/index.rst

 Fiber Cleave Processing v0.1.0
 ================================

-A toolkit for fiber‐cleave quality classification using Convolutional Neural Networks (CNN)
+A toolkit for fiber-cleave quality classification using Convolutional Neural Networks (CNN)
-and tension prediction using a Multi-Layer Perceptron (MLP) or XGBoost
+and tension prediction using a Multi-Layer Perceptron (MLP) or XGBoost Regression Model

 .. toctree::
    :maxdepth: 2